Realms: Kilrogg, Nagrand & Runetotem EU

 However we do not wish to see abusive language, excessive swearing or explicit sexual content on guild chat or on the forums.
 Neither will any form of racism, sexism, ageism or religious bigotry directed against other players be tolerated in the guild.

-We have our own Mumble server and strongly encourage its use during 5-man instances, mainly because it makes everything more fun.
+We have our own Discord server and strongly encourage its use during any in-game activities, mainly because it makes everything more fun.

-For raids, being able to listen to the raid leader's instructions in Mumble is compulsory.
+For raids, being able to listen to the raid leader's instructions in Discord is compulsory.
 You don't need to be able to speak, but it is encouraged when appropriate.

 Relations with other players